Korutla

-Korutla or Koratla) is a town and revenue division in the Jagtial district in the Indian state of Telangana.
-It is a historical town ruled by Jain Kings and second largest town in Jagtial district.
+Korutla (also known as Koratla) is a town and revenue division in the Jagtial district in the Indian state of Telangana.
+It is a historical town ruled by Jain kings and second largest town in Jagtial district.
 It is the headquarters of Koratla constituency.
 It is located about 23 km from the district headquarters Jagtial, 235 kilometers from Hyderabad, 73 kilometers from Karimnagar and 76 kilometers from Nizamabad.

 History

 Korutla is used to be called with names such as Koravattu, Korapattu, Koravatlu, Koratlu, Kagithalapatla.
 In archeological evacuations, historians found epigraphy on stones (shilashasanam), written in 1042-1068 A.D was found in the holy pond (koneru or Korutla Stepwell) of Korutla.
-As per the writings and opinions of people here, Korutla has got thousands of years of history.
-More than a millennium ago it was ruled by great kings of Jainas, Kalyani Chalukyas (957-1184), Vemulawada Chalukyas (7th century to 10th century) and Rastrakutas.
+As per the writings and opinions of people here, Korutla has got thousands of years of history and was recorded as ancient Jain hub.
+More than a millennium ago it was ruled by great Jain kings, Kalyani Chalukyas (957-1184), Vemulawada Chalukyas (7th century to 10th century) and Rastrakutas.

-In the era of Jaina's it was called "Koravattu".
+In the era of Jain's it was called "Koravattu".
 As the days were passing, it changed to "Koravatlu", "Koratlu", and finally changed to present name Korutla.
-Another belief is that the Hindu Sages, belong to the tribe of Koravattu, used to live here and performed their devotional activities and penances in this place.
-The two idols of Thirthankaras of Jainism were placed inside Shree Mahadevaswamy Temple dedicated to Lord Shiva which was built by Jaina kings during their rule.
+Another belief is that the Hindu sages, belong to the tribe of Koravattu, used to live here and performed their devotional activities and penances in this place.
+The two idols of Thirthankaras of Jainism were placed inside Shree Mahadevaswamy Temple dedicated to Lord Shiva which was built by Jain kings during their rule.
 An ancient katar (Push dagger) weapon was found in Shree Mahadevaswamy Temple which was used by one of the kings who ruled this place.

-There are big and old constructions which are called as Burujulu (ancient watch towers).
+There are big and old constructions which are called as burujulu (ancient watch towers).
 They were built for the protection of the palace which is called as Gadi (గడి) in Telugu, which is located in the middle of six burujulu (watch towers).
 The palace was recently destroyed.
 Out of these six burujulu, one was destroyed but remaining five which can be seen.
-A big wall used to be there connecting all burjulu, It was wide enough that a car could go on it.
+A big wall used to be there connecting all burjulu; it was wide enough that a car could go on it.

 Along the wall, there used to be a canal with full of water for additional protection measures.
 For this reason that area is still called as "Kalvagadda or Kaluva Gadda".
-In the premises of the palace there is a Holy Pond (koneru or Korutla Stepwell), which is constructed with rock, under the ground, surrounding the holy pond and it was a construction with pillars and a dressing room.
+In the premises of the palace there is a holy pond (koneru or Korutla Stepwell), which is constructed with rock, under the ground, surrounding the holy pond and it was a construction with pillars and a dressing room.